ForsbergPyschometrics/D3mirt/README.md

 derived from the respondent’s trait scores.
 This allows for a profile analysis in which respondents can be separated and plotted as subsets conditioned on single or multiple criteria.
-The resulting output shows where the respondents are located in the model, and, accordingly, what model profile best describes them.
+The resulting output shows where the respondents are located in the model and, accordingly, what model profile best describes them.
 To do this, the user can either plot all respondents by setting `ind.scores`to `TRUE`, or plot a subsection of respondents by creating a separate data frame and use it in the `profiles` argument when calling `plot()`.

 In the example below, the first option is illustrated also using the `levels` argument.
 Regarding the latter, the `plot()` function uses `as.factor()` to count the number of factor levels in the data imputed in the `levels` argument.
 This information is then used to assign colors for the spheres representing respondents when plotting.
-This means that raw data can be used as is but the number of colors in the color vectors argument (`sphere.col`) may need to be adapted.
-In the example below, the criteria variable for gender only hold two factor levels and therefore only two colors in the color vector are needed.
-By separating respondents using color coding it is sometimes possible to display group-level effects.
+This means that raw data can be used as is, but the number of colors in the color vectors argument (`sphere.col`) may need to be adapted.
+In the example below, the criteria variable for gender only hold two factor levels and, therefore, only two colors in the color vector are needed.
+By separating respondents using color coding, it is sometimes possible to display group-level effects.

-Generally, it can be useful to hide vector arrows with `hide = TRUE` when plotting respondent profiles to avoid visual cluttering.
+Generally, it can be helpful to hide vector arrows with `hide = TRUE` when plotting respondent profiles to avoid visual cluttering.
 The example below displays all respondents using the gender variable included in the built-in data set.
-The gender variable is also color coded so that males are displayed as blue spheres and females as red spheres.
+The gender variable is also color-coded so that males are displayed as blue spheres and females as red spheres.

 ``` r
 # Load the data set to be used in levels